milkaotieno/MyFitness/README.md

 ### Installation Process
 To install:-
 * Download from the link provided
-* Double click the apk and accept to install from unkown link
+* Double click the apk and accept to install from unknown link